Janejordan has a Pug with environmental and/or dietary allergies.

 My Personal Experience With an Itchy Dog

-Piglet the pug has been an itchy girl ever since she was a puppy.
-I haven't found a cure, but I've certainly spent a lot of time and money trying to figure it out and trying to make her more comfortable.
+Piglet the Pug has been an itchy girl ever since she was a puppy.
+I haven't found a cure for her itching, but I've certainly spent a lot of time and money trying to figure it out and trying to make her more comfortable.
 I hope my tips and tricks will help your dog, too.